Ericawanja/Javascript-Data-structure-and-Algorithms/5. Map data structure/README.md

 ## Summary
 Even though objects and maps look quite similar, they are quite different.
 Map have size property and the keys can be anything including functions and objects.

-Objects do not have size property while the keys must be stritly strings.
+Objects do not have size property while the keys must be strictly strings.